Results for Arizona's ballot propositions | 2024 Election

 The analysis for this measure states that currently, Arizona's governor is allowed to declare a state of emergency "if the Governor finds that a disaster or other extreme peril threatens the safety of the people or property of this state."

-According to the proposition's analysis, the measure will amend the state's constitution and allow a person to challenge a ballot measure's constitutionality at least 100 days before the day when voters will decide on the measure or measures in question.
+According to the proposition's analysis, the measure would have amended the state's constitution and allow a person to challenge a ballot measure's constitutionality at least 100 days before the day when voters will decide on the measure or measures in question.

 The analysis states that currently, the courts "generally may not adjudicate challenges to the constitutionality of an initiative measure until after the initiative measure is enacted by the voters."

-The measure, per its analysis, proposes a number of revisions to the state constitution, including:
+The measure, per its analysis, would have made a number of revisions to the state constitution, including:

 - Allowing state justices and judges appointed via the merit selection process who have not reached the mandatory retirement age of 70 to serve "during good behavior."